Wolfner :: Recommended Readings :: Bibliographies of Missouri Books :: Youth Missouri Books

 Ruth Bancroft Law was a pioneer in American aviation.
 She was one of the most successful aviators of her time, setting several records.
 For grades 3-6.
 2016.

 Sophie feels average, but wants to stand out from the crowd, so she changes her name to Sophie the Awesome and tries to find something to prove she is awesome.
 For grades 3-6.
 2010.

 Sophie the Daredevil by Lara Bergen

 When Sophie decides to take on the name "Sophie the Daredevil," she finds out the hard way that facing fears is not always easy.
 For grades 3-6.
 2011.

 After finding fifty dollars, Sophie thinks she is rich, but when she learns that snooty Mindy has more than that, she tries to think of a way to make more money in a hurry.
 For grades 3-6.
 2011.

 The Totally Made-Up Civil War Diary of Amanda MacLeish by Claudia Mills

 While dealing with her parents' separation and her best friend's distance, Amanda is able to work out some of her anxiety through her fifth-grade project--writing a diary from the point of view of a ten-year-old girl whose brothers fight on opposite sides in the Civil War.
-Mark Twain Award Nominees, 2010-2011.
+Mark Twain Award nominee, 2010-2011.
 For grades 3-6.
+2008.